-- 1. Click the Main tab, and then go to the Reporting > Presentation Reports page. - 2.
+- 1. Go to the Main > Reporting > Presentation Reports page. - 2.
 Click Scheduler in the toolbar at the top of the page. - 3.
 Use the Schedule Report tab to set the following options.
 Then, click Next. - Job name: Test - Recurrence Pattern: Daily - Schedule time: 10 minutes from your current system time - Schedule Period: End after 2 occurrences - 4.
 On the Select Reports tab, select the New Top 5 Sites Visited report and click the right arrow (>) to move it to the Selected list.
 Click Next. - 5.
 On the Date Range tab, select Relative Dates from the drop-down list, and then select Last 2 and Day(s).
 Click Next. - 6.
 On the Output tab, set the following: - File format: PDF - Recipient email addresses (Cc): enter your own email address - 7.
 Click Save Job to save and implement the schedule.

-Starting in 10 minutes, Websense software gathers the appropriate records from the Log Database, and creates the report as a PDF file.
+Starting in 10 minutes, your web protection software gathers the appropriate records from the Log Database, and creates the report as a PDF file.
 It then sends you the PDF file via email.
 The report will be generated twice: today and tomorrow.